Apethorpe

-Apethorpe (pronounced App-thorp) is a village, civil parish, former manor and ecclesiastical parish in Northamptonshire, England (in the North Northamptonshire district), situated 11 miles west of the City of Peterborough.
+Apethorpe (traditionally pronounced App-thorp, and still by many, although since the latter twentieth century increasingly Ape-thorp by others) is a village, civil parish, former manor and ecclesiastical parish in Northamptonshire, England (in the North Northamptonshire district), situated 11 miles west of the City of Peterborough.
 The 2001 census records a population of 130, increasing to 160 at the 2011 census.

 The manor of Apethorpe is recorded in the Domesday Book of 1086 as Patorp and has had various spellings over the past millennium, including Apetorp, Appetorp, Apthorp, Appethorpe and Apthorpe.
 The village's name means 'Api's outlying farm/settlement'.
 The village is compact, uniform and centred on Main Street.
 In the late 15th century the manor of Apethorpe was acquired by Sir Guy Wolston, an officer in the household of King Edward IV, who began the construction of the surviving Apethorpe Palace.

 Location

 The village is approximately 6 mi north of the Northamptonshire market town of Oundle, 12 mi northeast of Corby, and 11 mi west of Peterborough.
 The nearest railway stations are in Corby for London St Pancras and Peterborough for London King's Cross.
 London is about 75 mi via the A1 road.